ryedin/site/_documentation/what-is-a-rack.md

   - **Rack API** is the interface that developers interact with once the Rack is installed.
 You can use our official CLI to interface with the Rack, or write your own client, guided by our [API docs](https://www.convox.com/api).

   - The **private Docker** registry is where your application images are stored.
 Whenever you build or deploy a Convox app your code is shipped to the Rack API, which builds it into a Docker image and stores the image in your registry.
 Images from this registry are used to launch containers in ECS to run your processes.
+(NOTE: As of January 2016, Racks running in the US East region use [Amazon ECR](https://aws.amazon.com/ecr/) to store images).

   - **convox/agent** is installed on every machine in your ECS cluster.
 It works with Docker to monitor your containers, gather stats about resource utilization and ship container logs to Kinesis.